lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 A wealth of empirical evidence supports the above statement.
 \cite{arzheimer2012} find that constituents support less strongly candidates that live far from them, even controlling for strong predictors of vote choice like party feeling and socio-economic distance.
+Similarly, \cite{dyck2005} find that voters living further away from a voting site are less likely to turn out to vote.
 In part, voters strongly support proximate candidates because they think that these candidates better represent their interests.
-Similarly, \cite{dyck2005} find that voters living further away from a voting site are less likely to turn out to vote.
+If voters prefer a representative who lives close to them, then we can satisfy the most voters by drawing districts where everyone lives close to everyone else---only then can that district have a representative who lives close to everybody.

 In contrast, districts that put people with unrelated, faraway others carve voters out of their natural communities and are thus to be avoided.
 We care